chris-relational/smi-scalarlm/CONTRIBUTING.md

 <!-- C P U  E x p e r i m e n t s -->
-# Experiments: cpu image deployments
+# Experiments: image build and deployment for amd64 targets
-Object of the following experiments is to build and run inference using small CPU-based containers that we will use for local development and for development and testing on SPCS.
+The objective is to run inference using small containers for amd64 architectures.
+We'll use them for local development and for development and testing on SPCS.

-To that purpose we'll use (and test):
-1. The `linux/amd64` pre-built image `gdiamos/cray-cpu:latest`
-2. The project Dockerfile to build an `amd64` cpu image and deploy locally.

 __NB!__ We won't build/run `arm`-based images since there's no point doing so for SPCS.

-## `docker run` of `gdiamos/cray-cpu:latest` on M3 Macbook
+## M3 Macbook deployment of `gdiamos/cray-cpu:latest`
 ```bash
 target=cpu platform="linux/amd64"; \
 docker \